Eighth Army, ROK Army complete joint counter drone exercises

 |0

-This work, Eighth Army, ROK Army complete joint counter drone exercises [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Eighth Army, ROK Army complete joint counter drone exercises, by Kenji Thuloweit, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT